 Hopes of good days make social isolation a fun

-The 21-day lockdown has kicked in with an exhortation to “stay home” and maintain “social distance” as the new mantras to contain the spread of corona ...
+The 21-day lockdown has kicked in with an exhortation to 'stay home' and maintain 'social distance' as the new mantras to contain the spread of...

 Literally, the citizens of the country are now in an experiment mode on themselves.
 However long our lockdown lasts, we need to start asking some urgent questions about how much can the human psyche bear and cope with.